With every passing day, new diets keep coming out, with each one promising greater results in a short period of time.

 Like fruits, vegetables are an incredibly rich source of phytonutrients.
 These are plant-based antioxidants that help to encourage and maintain general health and well-being.
 Their antioxidant content helps to fight against free radicals, which then leads to a lower risk of chronic diseases (1).

 Aside from their antioxidant content, vegetables are also a great source of fiber.
-A lot of the effective diets place an emphasis on fiber and for good reason.
-Fiber not only encourages long-term satiety but it also encourages improved digestive, heart and gut health.
+A lot of effective diets place an emphasis on fiber and for good reason.
+Fiber not only encourages long-term satiety, but also encourages improved digestive, heart, and gut health.
 Firstly, heart disease is the number one cause of mortality worldwide.
 Secondly, as studies continue to show, the health of our gut can greatly influence our general well-being.
 Therefore, it’s no wonder that so many effective diets make sure to care for it.

 2. They avoid added sugars